Following Camino etiquette means respecting local traditions, fellow walkers, and the communities you pass through.

 6. Join Local Festivals

-Summer brings local festivals to many towns and villages along the Camino de Santiago.
+Summer brings cultural festivals to many towns and villages along the Camino de Santiago.
 So, join in with a smile and meet and greet the locals!

 7. Keep Your Boots Outside